-In line with information presented in the NOFA, the BoS CoC will seek applications for new permanent supportive housing (PSH) projects that will serve 100 percent chronically homeless individuals and families, new PSH projects classified as DedicatedPLUS, new rapid re-housing (RRH) projects that will serve homeless individuals and families, and new Joint TH & PH-RRH Component that will serve unsheltered homeless and youth.
+In line with information presented in the NOFA, the BoS CoC will seek applications for new permanent supportive housing (PSH) projects that will serve 100 percent chronically homeless individuals and families, new PSH projects classified as DedicatedPLUS that will serve individuals, households with children, and unaccompanied youth, new rapid re-housing (RRH) projects that will serve homeless individuals and families, and new Joint TH & PH-RRH Component that will serve unsheltered homeless and youth.
+Applications may be submitted for the Expansion of an eligible project, and projects may be assigned reallocated funds or bonus funds as applicable (depending on project type), and as funds are available, in the final ranking.